Pilgrimage – Holiday, Nature Walks

 Living Tree Alliance’s pilgrimage festivals honor the Jewish holidays that are traditionally known as Regalim Chagim, including Sukkot, Passover, and Shavuot.
 “Pilgrimage is a crossing over into sacred time, an intentional stepping over the limen from the mundane into the mystical.
 The pilgrimage of the hero is a search for wholeness, a way to explore outside the boundaries of what is familiar, and to use the experience to transform and deepen one’s personal and social worlds.”
 LTA’s pilgrimage festivals provide an opportunity for people of all faiths to mark communal times together with Jewish holiday cycles that provide transformational and meaningful experiences through nature connection, community, self reflection, and pausing.

-– Purchase a pilgrimage walk to put up at your communities’ site for the holiday season – consider becoming a supportive member which includes access to pilgrimage print outs
+– Purchase an inspiring pilgrimage walk to put up at your communities’ site for the holiday season

 – Enjoy the Beauty at Living Tree Alliance for a social distance Pilgrimage Nature Walk